Affordability anxiety continues as income and wealth disparity, made worse by the pandemic, drives priorities for political agenda.

 METHODOLOGY

-The survey was conducted with 1,900 Canadian adults from April 16 to 21, 2021.
-A random sample of panelists were invited to complete the survey from a set of partner panels based on the Lucid exchange platform.
-These partners are typically double opt-in survey panels, blended to manage out potential skews in the data from a single source.
+Our survey was conducted online with 1,500 Canadians aged 18 and over from July 14 to 19, 2021.
+A random sample of panellists was invited to complete the survey from a set of partner panels based on the Lucid exchange platform.
+These partners are double opt-in survey panels, blended to manage out potential skews in the data from a single source.

 This poll was conducted and paid for by Abacus Data.